CatalystCode/corpus-to-graph-pipeline/docs/queues.md

 * Delete item from queue

 # Scoring Worker
-a.
-Get items from scoring queue
+1. Get items from scoring queue
-b.
-Score and insert sentences to DB
+2. Score and insert sentences to DB
-c.
-Delete items from queue
+3. Delete items from queue
-d.
-Update document status to Processed
+4. Update document status to Processed